NrgXnat/docker-images/slicer/slicer-notes.md

     Where:

-       --returnparameterfile <std::string>
-         Filename in which to write simple return parameters (int, float, int-vector, etc.) as opposed to bulk return parameters (image, geometry, transform, measurement, table).

-       --processinformationaddress <std::string>
-         Address of a structure to store process information (progress, abort, etc.). (value: 0)

-       --xml
-         Produce xml description of command line arguments (value: 0)

-       --echo
-         Echo the command line arguments (value: 0)

-       --deserialize <std::string>
-         Restore the module's parameters that were previously archived.

-       --serialize <std::string>
-         Store the module's parameters to a file.

        --numberOfBins <int>
          This is an advanced parameter.
 The number of bins in the histogram used to model the probability mass function of the two intensity